 By cutting the image of the advertisement, it can be clearly seen that the text ratio of the first advertisement is less than 20%, and the amount of likes it receives is significantly higher than that of the second advertisement.
 The first ad has a considerable amount of data, while the second has very few page views and the data is incomplete.

 The verification method here uses the above method to compare the user’s likes and page views.
-I will not demonstrate the following ads one by one, and the advertisement slice map is shown below:
+I will not demonstrate the following ads one by one.

 These are the best in the same type of advertisements, and their text proportions must all meet the eighty-two rule, which shows that to a certain extent the image text proportions will indeed affect the user’s visits.
 Of course, not all of them meet this rule, and there are always individual exceptions.
 However, what we provide here is mass rule.
 The 20% rule has been confirmed, and it is indeed better for users to meet the 20% text ratio.

 Self-examination of image and text ratio: Facebook ad checker